Skip to content

 10. Evaluate and iterate

-Study your data while your campaign is live.
-If you're using tech, look at its reporting functions or features.
-If you're running ABM tech-free, monitor engagement rates, especially digital engagement.
-After a short while, you'll be able to tell what kinds of messages are resonating and what isn't.
+After a short while, you’ll be able to tell what kinds of messages are resonating and what isn’t.

-Also, keep up with your sales alignment meetings!
-Ask your sales reps what lines of inquiry are working better than others.
 If something is working well, double down on it.
 If something else is failing, switch it out.
-Use A/B testing to hone your ABM strategy to perfection.
+Use A/B testing to perfect your ABM strategy.

 "However long your delivery stages for ABM, the final step should be: measure, learn, optimise and repeat.
 It's not a set-and-forget program.
 ABM is a living, breathing thing, so it will change.
 It takes time."